-Baldwin County is updating the existing Flood Hazard Management Plan to better protect the people and County from the effects of flood hazard events.
+Baldwin County is updating the existing Flood Hazard Management Plan to better protect the people and property of the unincorporated areas of Baldwin County from the effects of flood hazard events.
 The plan will be updated pursuant to the requirements of the National Flood Insurance Program (NFIP) Community Rating System (CRS).
-Participation in CRS provides flood insurance premium rate reductions to policy holders in Baldwin County in recognition of the working fowards the three goals of the CRS:
+Participation in CRS provides flood insurance premium rate reductions to policy holders in Baldwin County in recognition of the fact that the County implements activities that exceed the minimum NFIP requirements and is working fowards the three goals of the CRS:

-- Reduce and avoid flood damage to insurable - Strengthen and support the insurance aspects of the NFIP; and - Foster comprehensive floodplain management.
+- Reduce and avoid flood damage to insurable property: - Strengthen and support the insurance aspects of the NFIP; and - Foster comprehensive floodplain management.